Photo courtesy of Hawaii Island Retreat

 A clifftop eco-hotel surrounded by 50 barely touched acres on the bucolic North Kohala coast, Hawaii Island Retreat feels as far away as it gets.
 There are no TVs in the guest rooms, no air-con, and Wi-Fi only in certain spots.
 Solar and wind power provide all the electricity, while much of the fruit and vegetables are grown right on the property.
 Resident goats and bees supply the cheese and honey.
-The inn has just 10 simply-furnished bedrooms in the main house, overlooking groves of cedar and pine trees, plus seven yurts a stone’s throw away, so it’s possible—likely even—that a guest might spend days here and rarely see another soul.
-The owners, a local spa therapist and natural healer and her physician husband, opened the property in 2009 with the express purpose of creating a wellness-focused retreat, which is why guests can sign up for classes in yoga, qigong, Pilates, or water exercise (there’s a small salt-purified infinity pool) as well as facials and massages.
+The inn has 20 simply-furnished bedrooms in the main house, overlooking groves of cedar and pine trees, plus seven yurts a stone’s throw away, so it’s possible—likely even—that a guest might spend days here and rarely see another soul.
+The owners, a local spa therapist and natural healer and her physician husband, opened the property in 2009 with the express purpose of creating a wellness-focused retreat, which is why guests can sign up for classes in yoga, tai chi, and meditation, as well as facials and massages.
 Outdoor massage tables, placed under a tent, overlook a deep green valley.
 There’s also a mediation rock.
 So health-minded is this little retreat that it’s become a popular spot for guests recovering from serious illness or simply in search of a detox.
 Various packages have a wellness or spiritual theme.

 By Deborah Dunn, AFAR Contributor